-A 6-hectare area on the edge of the woods, Terres d’ici is a sustainable ecological project that has revised a lot its ways of working over the last 3 years, turning towards methods aligned with the organic principles based on the observation of nature with, for example, natural repellents to replace the use of insecticides or other chemical products.
+It is increasingly important for us to be turning towards methods aligned with the organic principles based on the observation of nature with, for example, natural repellents to replace the use of insecticides or other chemical products.
+And to plant in our gardens many varieties of fruit trees, aromatic plants, old vegetable plants, melliferous perennials and fruit-bearing shrubs.

 - The fallingfruit.org interactive and collaborative map lists places where one can pick edible species for free.
 By opening our eyes to the world around us and reprogramming the way we see it, we often realize that it is much more abundant than we thought it was.
 Yet for most of us, picking up fruits or tender leafs, especially in urban areas, does not come as an evidence.
 How joyful it is to realize that food is growing all around us while we had not lifted our heads and noses to be a witness of it.